 Members of the Tyler Bicycle Club say they have reached the fundraising goal to pay for striping and safety upgrades along portions of Toll 49.

-Tyler Simpson, a member of the bicycle club and owner of Simpson’s Fitness & Adventure Sports, said the group raised the money and will meet with NETRMA officials, engineers and a local striping company today to discuss the next steps.
+Tyler Simpson, a member of the bicycle club, said the group raised the money and will meet with NETRMA officials, engineers and a local striping company Friday morning to discuss the next step.

 “We’re cautiously excited,” he said.
 “We know nothing is guaranteed but we’re hopeful this is the beginning of a great public/private relationship that we can build on.”